0rAX0/GNOME-Concepts/README.md

 ##FAQ

-**Q: I have plenty of super ideas but I can't make fancy mockups, what do I do?
+**Q: I have a plenty of super ideas but I can't make fancy mockups, what do I do?

 A:

 **Q: We are a distro/GS fork, can we take ideas from here?**